Welcome to LookChem.com Sign In|Join Free

 4248-21-9 Usage

-Ethylhexylcarbamate, also known as EHC, is a chemical compound commonly used as a preservative in a variety of personal care products suchjson skin care, hair care, and sunscreen.
-It functions as a broad-spectrum antimicrobial agent, helping to prevent the growth of bacteria, yeast, and mold in these products.
-EHC is often preferred as a preservative due to its effectiveness at low concentrations, as well as its low potential for causing skin irritation or sensitization.
-However, there have been concerns about potential health risks associated with long-term exposure to EHC, and some regulatory agencies have restricted its use in certain products.
-Overall, while EHC serves an important role in ensuring the safety and stability of personal care products, its potential health effects should be carefully considered in product formulation and regulation.
+ETHYLHEXYLCARBAMATE, also known as EHC, is a chemical compound that serves as a preservative in various personal care products such as skin care, hair care, and sunscreen.
+It acts as a broad-spectrum antimicrobial agent, preventing the growth of bacteria, yeast, and mold in these products.
+EHC is favored for its effectiveness at low concentrations and its low potential for causing skin irritation or sensitization.
+However, there are concerns regarding potential health risks associated with long-term exposure to EHC, leading to some regulatory restrictions on its use in certain products.

 Check Digit Verification of cas no